mdsinger/final_project_github/README.md

 MACHINE LEARNING

-Analyzing the dataset, a relevant and simple target variable presents itself, temperature.
+Analyzing the dataset, a relevant and simple target variable presents itself, reservoir capacity.
+The historical dataset shows that when reservoir capacity is at peak levels during heavy precpitation years this factor among others supports the prediction that flooding may occur.
+Two other key points to consider when reservoir capacity increases to a full rate is the amount of Snow/Water Equivalency or (SWE).
+Definition, (Snow/water equivalent is the amount of liquid water in the snow.
+If you took a height of snow and melted it, the height of the water created is SWE.
+For example, if 10″ of snow falls at 10% density, then there would be 1″ of SWE. https://missoulaavalanche.org/).
+Lastly, is temperature.
 Flooding has occurred in the past when a drastic, consistent, and volatile change in temperature takes place.
-The dataset shows that temperature is the main driving factor in snowpack disintegration and therefore, flooding.
-Two other key points to consider when temperature increases to an extreme rate is the amount of Snow/Water Equilinecey.
-(Snow/water equivalent is, is the amount of liquid water in the snow.
-If you took a height of snow and melted it, the height of the water created is SWE.
-For example, if 10″ of snow falls at 10% density, then there would be 1″ of SWE. https://missoulaavalanche.org/)  Extreme temperature rates, and large snow/water equivalent flows, and snowpacks- directly correlates and effects streams, rivers, and deltas which is illustrated by Stream Flow Data.
-Coupling these key data points together and utilizing machine learning and leveraging the logistical regression model our hypothesis dictates that flooding may.......?
+By coupling together reservoir capacity, severe temperature hikes, and large snow/water equivalent flow these key data points together and utilizing machine learning and leveraging the logistical regression model our hypothesis dictates that flooding may.......?

+NOTES DURING PRESENTATION WORTH STATING (OPTIONAL)

+*12-15 years of Drought, based upon logical analysis the flood water will FIRST fill ground water basins, wells, and the great salt lake-therefore, minmal flooding may occur.

 *the melt rate may illustrate the probability of flooding. encapsulated this within a logistical regression model.